phpro/grumphp/doc/tasks/phpmnd.md

 *Default: []*

 This is a list of regex patterns that will filter files to validate.
 With this option you can skip files like tests.
 This option is used in relation with the parameter `triggered_by`.
-For exemple to validate only files in your `src/App/` and `src/AppBundle/` directories in a Symfony you can use
+For example to validate only files in your `src/App/` and `src/AppBundle/` directories in a Symfony you can use
 ```yml
 whitelist_patterns:
   - /^src\/App\/(.*)/